-The type of jacket ultimately comes down to the type of skier you are.
-Different skier types demand different attributes from their jackets, to help you with this we have split the jackets into 3 groups.
+Ultimately, the type of jacket you buy comes down to the type of skier you are.
+Different skier types need different things from their jackets.

-Majority of people fall into the piste skier category, if you are a piste skier, you will spend most of the day lapping the mountain, carving the piste up and occasionally going of piste when there is some fresh snow.
-The piste skier has the largest choice in jacket type than any other skier.
+Most of the skiers you see will fall into this category.
+If you’re a piste skier, you’ll spend most of the day lapping the mountain, carving the piste up and occasionally going off into side country if it’s a powder day.
+The piste skier has a larger choice in jacket type than any other skier.

-Depending on how much you feel the cold and what time of year they decide to go skiing, you may pick an insulation jacket to keep warm.
-On the other hand, if you spend all your time skiing in spring condition then a softshell may be the best choice for you, to keep you nice and cool when the temperature starts to rise.
-The most common choice for the piste skier, is to buy a shell jacket and layer accordingly to the weather.
+Depending on how much you feel the cold and what time of year you tend to go skiing, you may want to pick an insulation jacket to keep warm.
+On the other hand, if you spend all your time skiing in spring conditions then a shell may be the best choice for you, letting you layer up as needed, based on the weather.

-Backcountry skiers spend their life in the backcountry, avoiding the crowds, hiking ledges or skinning untouched peaks.
-Your aerobic output is much higher and you encounter far more extreme conditions than other skiers.
+Backcountry skiers spend their lives hunting for untracked powder, avoiding the crowds, and skinning up untouched peaks.
+That means as a backcountry skier your aerobic output is high and you encounter far more extreme conditions than other skiers.

-Most ski jackets will have a hood, what differentiates them is the amount of adjustment of the hood, whether its helmet compactable or whether it is removable.
+Most ski jackets will have a hood, what differentiates them is the amount of adjustment of the hood, whether its helmet compatible or whether it is removable.

 Vents can usually be found in the underarm area or around the chest.
 These zip vents will allow you to cool down by promoting air circulation and are often mesh backed to stop snow from entering the jacket.

-A powder skirts is a snow gaiter that goes around your waist to stop snow from getting up your back if you take a tumble.
-Although fairly common a snow gaiter may have stretchy panels, ski pant loops or it may be removable.
+A powder skirt is a snow gaiter that goes around your waist to stop snow from getting up your back.
+Although it’s a fairly common feature, it can come in all shapes and sizes.
+A snow gaiter may have stretchy panels, ski pant loops or it might be removable.